ucsb-dreamlab/twarc/workedex.md

 *This worked example does not cover basic twarc setup and configuration.
 If you have not installed twarc, do so at the [twarc DocNow](https://github.com/DocNow/twarc) or on the updated [twarc documentation page](https://twarc-project.readthedocs.io/en/latest/) has been moved.*

 You are encouraged, but not required, to try out these utilities on your own before viewing the worked example code and outputs.
-Visit the [Utilities Home page](utilities.md) and the corresponding sections for an explanation of each utility.
+Visit the [Utilities Home page](utilities.md) and the corresponding sections for an explanation of each utility, as well as parameters available that are not included in this worked example.

 For the worked example, we will run through the [2019 Nipsey Hussle Funeral Tweets](https://archive.org/details/nipsey-hustle-tweets).
 The tweet ids are available under Downloadable Options on the right-hand side of the page and are named nipsey-ids.txt.gz.
 (Note: The extension .gz is a file format and software application used for file compression and decompression.
 If you don't know how to open this type of file or are having trouble doing so, visit [Resources](resources.md)).

 <a name="prep"/>